skupperproject/skupper-website/input/community/index.md

 We use a [mailing
 list](https://groups.google.com/forum/#!forum/skupper) hosted by
 Google Groups to answer questions and exchange ideas.
+Once subscribed, you can use the address <a href="mailto:skupper@googlegroups.com">skupper@googlegroups.com</a> to send email to the list.

 To subscribe, send an email to <a href="mailto:skupper+subscribe@googlegroups.com">skupper+subscribe@googlegroups.com</a>.